Wimbledon Championships: United Kingdom

 Wimbledon was also involved in a piece of television history, when on 1 July 1967 the first official colour television broadcast took place in the UK.
 Four hours live coverage of the 1967 Championships was shown on BBC Two, which was the first television channel in Europe to regularly broadcast in colour.
 Footage of that historic match no longer survives, however, the Gentlemen's Final of that year is still held in the BBC archives because it was the first Gentlemen's Final transmitted in colour.
 The tennis balls used were traditionally white, but were switched to yellow in 1986 to make them stand out for colour television.
 Since 2007, Wimbledon matches have been transmitted in high-definition, originally on the BBC's free-to-air channel BBC HD, with continual live coverage during the tournament of Centre Court and Court No. 1 as well as an evening highlights show Today at Wimbledon.
 Coverage is now shown on BBC One and Two's HD feeds.
 Beginning 2018, all centre court matches are televised in 4K ultra-high-definition.

-The BBC's opening theme music for Wimbledon was composed by Keith Mansfield and is titled "Light and Tuneful".
+The BBC's opening theme music for Wimbledon since 1972 was composed by Keith Mansfield and is titled "Light and Tuneful".
 A piece titled "A Sporting Occasion" is the traditional closing theme.
 The finally notes of this theme are regularly used to end BBC One and BBC Two Wimbledon transmissions.
 For the end of broadcast at the conclusion of the tournament a montage set to popular music is traditionally used instead.
 Mansfield also composed the piece "World Champion", used by NBC during intervals (change-overs, set breaks, etc.) and at the close of broadcasts throughout the tournament.

 Ireland

 In Ireland, RTÉ broadcast the tournament during the 1980s and 1990s on their second channel RTÉ Two, they also provided highlights of the games in the evening.
 The commentary provided was given by Matt Doyle a former Irish-American professional tennis player and Jim Sherwin a former RTÉ newsreader.
 Caroline Murphy was the presenter of the programme.
 RTÉ made the decision in 1998 to discontinue broadcasting the tournament due to falling viewing figures and the large number of viewers watching on the BBC.
 From 2005 until 2014 TG4 Ireland's Irish-language broadcaster provided coverage of the tournament.
 Live coverage was provided in the Irish language while they broadcast highlights in English at night.

 In 2015 Wimbledon moved to pay TV broadcaster Setanta Sports under a 3-year agreement.
-Its successor, Eir Sport, currently hosts broadcasting rights in Ireland.
+Its successor, Eir Sport, took over broadcasting rights in Ireland until its demise in 2021.